-Name: Gerard Desmond Kennedy Title: Non-Executive Director

-Qualifications: Law Institute of Victoria Accredited Business Law Specialist, Barrister and Solicitor of the Supreme Court of Victoria and the High Court of Australia, Postgraduate Diploma in Commercial Law (Monash University) majoring in International Trade Law and International Banking and Finance Law, Notary Public and a Member of the Victorian has spent many years in advising clients on matters of mergers and acquisitions, contract, licensing, joint ventures, tenders, corporate governance and compliance,
+Name: Title: Qualifications: Gerard Desmond Kennedy Non-Executive Director Law Institute of Victoria Accredited Business Law Specialist, Barrister and Solicitor of the Supreme Court of Victoria and the High Court of Australia, Postgraduate Diploma in Commercial Law (Monash University) majoring in International Trade Law and International Banking and Finance Law, Notary Public and a Member of the Victorian Lawyers RPA Ltd Experience and expertise: Gerard is a Special Council in the Law firm of Macpherson and Kelley Lawyers and has spent many years in advising clients on matters of mergers and acquisitions, contract, licensing, joint ventures, tenders, corporate governance and compliance, Corporation law and international trade.
+Other current directorships: None Former directorships (last 3 years): Special responsibilities: Interests in shares: None Member of the Audit Committee and member of the Remuneration Committee.
+99,000 ordinary shares held directly.
+Name: Pamela Joy Cheetham Title: Experience and expertise: Alternate Director for Jeffery James Cheetham Co-founder of SDI Limited Other current directorships: Former directorships (last 3 years): None None Special responsibilities: None Interests in shares: Co-holder of shares shown for Jeffery James Cheetham.